Vietnam rescuers scour sea for missing fighter pilots

-The pilots were flying separately in two Sukhoi Su-22 jets but lost contact off the coast of south-central Binh Thuan province around noon local time, the Defence Ministry said.
+The pilots were flying separately in two Sukhoi Su-22 jets but lost contact off the coast of south-central Binh Thuan province around noon local time, the Defense Ministry said.

 The incident is the latest in a series of setbacks for Vietnam’s military, which has seen two fatal helicopter accidents in the past nine months, killing a combined 24 personnel.